 Self-Portrait, 1964.
 Line Upon Line 2023 Composer Festival.
 Crashbox, Austin, Texas.
 6 January 2023.

 Piano Concerto.
 ELISION; Alex Waite, piano; Aaron Cassidy, cond.
-Elizabeth Murdoch Hall, Melbourne Recital Centre, Australia.
+New Music Days festival, Elizabeth Murdoch Hall, Melbourne Recital Centre, Australia.
 20 April 2023.

 I, for example, … Klangbrücken 2023.
 Richard Jakoby Saal, Hochschule für Musik, Theater und Medien Hannover, Germany.
 21 April 2023.